- Prostate cancer treatment

 Studies are now being done to see if this vaccine can help men with less advanced prostate cancer.

 Possible side effects of vaccine treatment

 Side effects from the vaccine tend to be milder than those from hormone therapy or chemotherapy.
 Common side effects can include fever, chills, fatigue, back and joint pain, nausea, and headache.
-These most often start during the cell infusions and last no more than a day or 2.
-A few men may have more severe symptoms, including problems breathing and high blood pressure, which usually improve after treatment.
+These most often start during the cell infusions and last no more than a couple of days.
+A few men may have more severe symptoms, including problems breathing and high blood pressure, which usually get better after treatment.